 Upper Division Major Requirements 24 hours

 PSYC 3300 Applied Ethics in Helping Professions 3 hours

 HMSV 3010 Introduction to Human Services 3 hours

 PSYC 3100 Interpersonal Communication and Helping Skills 3 hours

-PSYC 3180 Multi-cultural Psychology 3 hours
+PSYC 3180 Multi-cultural Psychology

 PSYC 3520 Theories of Personality 3 hours

-PSYC 3130 Social Psychology 3 hours
+PSYC 3130 Social Psychology

-PSYC 3350 Abnormal Psychology 3 hours
+PSYC 3350 Abnormal Psychology

 PSYC 3560 Research Methods in Psychology 3 hours

-Upper Division Major Electives 21 hours
+Upper Division Major Electives 18 hours

 Select from among:

-HMSV 3230 Human Services in a Multicultural Context 3 hours
+HMSV 3230 Human Services in a Multicultural Context

-HMSV 3501 Organization and Administration of Human Service Agencies 3 hours
+HMSV 3501 Organization and Administration of Human Service Agencies

-PSYC 2105 Statistics for Psychology 3 hours
+PSYC 2105 Statistics for Psychology

 PSYC 3140 Crisis Intervention

 PSYC 3150 Group Dynamics

 PSYC 3160 Educational Psychology

 PSYC 3170 Psychology of the African American Experience

 PSYC 3210 Abnormal Child Psychology

 PSYC 3510 Psychological Testing and Measurement

 PSYC 3530 Health Psychology

 PSYC 3570 Human Sexuality

-PSYC 3580 Addictions
+PSYC 3580 AddictionsPSYC 3590 Grief and Bereavement

-PSYC 3801 Selected Topics in Psychology I
+PSYC 3990 Gher and BereavementPSYC 3801 Selected Topics in Psychology I

 PSYC 3802 Selected Topics in Psychology II

 PSYC 4110 The Psychology of Gender

-PSYC 4120 Physiological Psychology
+PSYC 4110 The Esychology of Gender

 PSYC 4130 Introduction to Cognitive Psychology

 PSYC 4160 Death and Dying

 PSYC 4180 Adulthood and Aging

 PSYC 4190 Adolescent Psychology

 PSYC 4500 Senior Seminar and Internship

+.
+C. C. 1000 Commar and manner princip 0 110013

-PSYC 4540 Introduction to Learning and Behavior 3 hours
+PSYC 4540 Introduction to Learning and Behavior

-PSYC 4550 Introduction to Program Evaluation 3 hours PSYC 4560 Infancy 3 hours PSYC 4590 Directed Research 3 hours PSYC 4801 Selected Topics in Psychology III 3 hours PSYC 4802 Selected Topics in Psychology IV 3 hours PSYC 4900 Directed Readings in Psychology 3 hours

 Must complete with a grade of "C" or above Must be selected if not taken in Area F or if MATH 1231 has not been taken in another area No more than 2 Selected Topics total may be taken in this area (i.e. you may not take 3801, 3802, 4801, AND 4802; you are limited to only two of these classes) Requires completion of PYSC 3560 with a grade of "C" or above as a prerequisite.

-Upper Division Related Electives
+Related Electives (1000-4000 Level)

-Free Elective

 Internship Requirement

 Required Capstone Experience

 Total Degree Requirements120 hours

 Minor Program in Psychology

+Minor Program in Psychology

-PSYCHOLOGY MINOR PROGRAM REQUIREMENTS
+Minor Program in Psychology PSYCHOLOGY MINOR PROGRAM REQUIREMENTS

-Lower Division Requirements
+PSYCHOLOGY MINOR PROGRAM REQUIREMENTS Lower Division Requirements

-Upper Division Requirements6 hoursPSYC 3130 Social Psychology3 hoursPSYC 3350 Abnormal Psychology3 hours

-Upper Division Electives Select two from: PSYC 2105, PSYC 3100, PSYC 3180, PSYC 3520, PSYC 3560, PSYC 3140, PSYC 3150, PSYC 3160, PSYC 3170, PSYC 3120, PSYC 3510, PSYC 3530, PSYC 3570, PSYC 3580, PSYC 3801, PSYC 3802, PSYC 4110, PSYC 4120, PSYC 4130,